reStrike-d-o-o/reStrike_VTA_Cursor/PROJECT_CONTEXT.md

 # reStrike VTA - Windows Desktop Application

+> ⚠️ **Password authentication for OBS WebSocket is currently not supported.**
+> All OBS WebSocket servers must have authentication disabled.
+Do not set a password in OBS WebSocket settings or the connection will fail.

 ## 🎯 **PROJECT MISSION**
 reStrike VTA is a **native Windows desktop application** for taekwondo referees that provides:
 - **Instant Video Replay** with 10-second buffer and slow-motion playback